Social Media Competitions: 3 Top Tips

 Finally, enter a post-launch phase, where you’ll announce the winner and show off any user-generated content that’s been produced.

 The contest will provide you with an excellent opportunity to collect information, so decide how you will go about this and what you’ll do with that data once you have it.
-It goes without saying (or should do anyway) that you must be on point when it comes to observing data rules and regulations.
+It goes without saying that you must observe data rules and regulations.
 Consider using only information you’ve already received consent to collect by restricting entry to existing community members.

 When you’re designing your entry requirements, this is the time to think about what you want to know about your community, and how best to ask.
 Do you need up-to-date information about member behaviour?
 Include a survey that asks pertinent questions, and use the answers as a requirement for a valid entry.

-A giveaway is also a great way to measure NPS – a £100 prize budget for a short survey run every quarter can give you a valuable insight into how your product or service is being perceived over time.
+A giveaway is also a great way to measure net promoter score (NPS) – a £100 prize budget for a short survey run every quarter can give you a valuable insight into how your product or service is being perceived over time.

 Be explicit about the rules – who qualifies and how?
-Make sure that you’re clear and up front about how you will pick the winner, how long the entry period is and what users need to do to have a valid entry.
+Be clear about how you will pick the winner, how long the entry period is and what users need to do to have a valid entry.